MehdiNaserii/CEPAdaption/README.md

 - For the rules we follow two approaches:
     - First:
 	    - Add the rules which were excluded from “mHealth_Subject_6_Proposed” file to the engine.
-	    - Add “mHealth_subject_7_Proposed” file as input and compare the output with “mHealth_subject_7_Proposed” class for computing the accuracy.
+	    - Add “mHealth_subject_7_Proposed” file as input (manually) and compare the output with “mHealth_subject_7_Proposed” class for computing the accuracy.
 	- Second
 	    - Add the rules which were excluded from “mHealth_subject_6_10_Proposed” (the combination of subject 6 and case 10) file to the engine (It means that the subject 10 data was added to subject 6 and the rules was updated based on new subset (the rule adaption manner)).
-	    - Add “mHealth_subject7_Proposed” file as input and compare the output with “mHealth_subject7_Proposed” class for computing the accuracy.
+	    - Add “mHealth_subject7_Proposed” file as input (manually) and compare the output with “mHealth_subject7_Proposed” class for computing the accuracy.
 	    - Compare the result with the first approach.

 **Note:** for personalization in data preparation part, select just one of the cases (as you wish) and divided it into three segments.
 Then, follow the above parts and steps, exactly.